Jed Stone: Storylines

 Jed served time in a borstal in Manchester in 1960.
-He first appeared in April 1961 to see if his friend Dennis Tanner (Philip Lowrie), who he had met in borstal would help him on a job – of dubious legality – but Dennis was not into that sort of thing any more and turned him down.
+He first appeared in April 1961 to see if his friend Dennis Tanner (Philip Lowrie), who he had met in Borstal would help him on a job – of dubious legality – but Dennis was not into that sort of thing anymore and turned him down.
 He returned on 13 September (the same day as Ida Barlow's funeral), reformed but unemployed, to find legitimate work with Dennis' help.
 Dennis was promoted at the Orinoco club and managed to get Jed his old job.
-Jed was a regular fixture in the street from then on and became best friends with Dennis, Christine Hardman and Jean Stark, who he briefly dated.
+Jed was a regular fixture in the street from then on and became best friends with Dennis, Christine Hardman, and Jean Stark, who he briefly dated.